Sicos1977/QPdfNet/README.md

 ## Microsoft Visual C++ runtimes

-The DLL's Tesseract51.dll (and exe) and leptonica-1.82.0.dll are compiled with Visual Studio 2022 you need these C++ runtimes for it on your server
+The DLL qpdf29.dll is compiled with Visual Studio 2022 you need these C++ runtimes for it on your computer

 - X86: https://aka.ms/vs/17/release/vc_redist.x86.exe
 - X64: https://aka.ms/vs/17/release/vc_redist.x64.exe